Davixk/open-webui-extensions/functions/auto_memory.md

 - New or changed facts from User's latest message are saved.
 - Explicit "please remember..." requests always create a Memory.
-- Avoids duplicates & merges conflicts by keeping only the latest.
+- Avoids duplicates & merges conflicts.
-- Filters out ephemeral/trivial/short-term details.
+- Automatically deletes and maintains Memories over time.

 ### Example